sradc/sradc.github.io/_posts/2020-02-28-implementing-naive-bayes-in-python.md

     Accuracy on training data: 70.0%

-Some practical improvements are made this implementation in the <a href="#Third-implementation">third implementation</a>.
+Some practical improvements are made this implementation in the <a href="#third-implementation">third implementation</a>.

-**The changes to the first implementation are motivated in <a href="#Background-to-second-implementation">"Background to second implementation"</a>.**
+**The changes to the first implementation are motivated in <a href="#background-to-second-implementation">"Background to second implementation"</a>.**

 ---